ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/ActiveBody.md

 Available only in: *(GMX Zero Hour)*

 ActiveBody supports multiple component types that can be added to objects for detailed damage modeling.
 Each component type has its own specialized properties while inheriting base component functionality.
 Components allow for realistic damage simulation where different parts of an object can be damaged independently.
-Components are parsed from INI and copied to each object instance during construction.

 #### `Component`
 Available only in: *(GMX Zero Hour)*